 The Beagle is a cheerful, sweet, and faithful companion widely famous for its top-notch hunting dog skills.
 This dog breed’s cute charisma melts the hearts of many!
 Pet owners enjoy hearing them slink and stomp on the floor but praise their flashy speed in the woods too.
 Beagles are used to hunting in packs, so they’re pretty friendly and a great family dog!
 Who wouldn’t like an adorably-faced, hazel-eyed, houndy-eared friend, right?

 But their happy compassionate nature isn’t due only to their ability to sniff out the rabbit in the bush.
 The most popular hound dog has a merry little heart!
 This is actually one of the reasons why their owners love snuggling with them night and day.
 Being from 13 to 15 inches tall, these pups have coats as colorful as their personality.
-Now let’s check some hound dog breed facts!
+Now let’s check some small dog breed facts!

 Beagle Dog Breed Pictures

 What Does A Beagle Look Like

 So how much should Beagles weigh, and how tall do they get?
 The doggos from this popular hound breed weigh from 20 to 30 pounds.
 They can be from 13 to 15 inches tall, which helps with their adorable character.
 Of course, their baby eyes, wet-looking nose, and Dumbo ears help with it too!